gschmutz/kafka-workshop/09-static-data-ingestion/README.md

 UPDATE "driver" SET "available" = 'N', "last_update" = CURRENT_TIMESTAMP  WHERE "id" = 14;
 ```

-Again we should see the updates as new events in the `trucking_driver` topic.
+Again we should see the updates as new events in the `truck_driver` topic.

 No let's use the driver data to enrich the `dangerous_driving_s` stream from workshop [IoT Data Ingestion through MQTT into Kafka](../06-iot-data-ingestion-over-mqtt/README.md).